pncit/hub/README.md

 - There are security concerns. `hubFunctionsConfig.ps1.AES` is encrypted, but where do you store the key so that your component can use it?
 We have anticipated three options (detailed later under Deployment>Environment Configuration>Encryption key value (3 options)).
 - The project is structured fairly simply at this point.
 There are three folders:
 1. **functions** These are the functions that drive the components.
 They are divided into subfolders for better organization, and one functions is defined per file with the file name repeating the function name.
-2. **control** These are the files and scripts that control deployment.
+2. **dattoRmm** These are the files and scripts that control deployment in Datto RMM.
 ## Deployment
 In order to get a copy of the project running on your own machine for development, you simply have to clone this repo.
 It consists almost exclusively of powershell files, and the individual functions can be read, modified, and tested as is.
 See deployment for notes on how to deploy the project in your Datto environment for live use.

 In order to deploy this in your Datto environment, follow these steps.
 All PS commands as written should be run from the top of the repo
 ### Starting Out
 The first time you use this system you need to create some files excluded from the repo for security reasons.
-This only has to be repeated if your encryption key is comprimised or if there is a change to the ".\control\protected\Get-HubFunctions.ps1" file, which will always be avoided when possible.
+This only has to be repeated if your encryption key is comprimised or if there is a change to the ".\dattoRmm\protected\Get-HubFunctions.ps1" file, which will always be avoided when possible.
 ```
 . ".\functions\cryptography\New-CryptographyKey.ps1"
-New-CryptographyKey -AsPlainText | Set-Content ".\control\protected\encryptionKey.AES"
+New-CryptographyKey -AsPlainText | Set-Content ".\dattoRmm\protected\encryptionKey.AES"
-Copy-Item ".\control\templates\hubFunctionsConfig.ps1" ".\control\protected\hubFunctionsConfig.ps1"
+Copy-Item ".\dattoRmm\templates\hubFunctionsConfig.ps1" ".\dattoRmm\protected\hubFunctionsConfig.ps1"
-Copy-Item ".\control\templates\Get-HubFunctions.ps1" ".\control\protected\Get-HubFunctions.ps1"
+Copy-Item ".\dattoRmm\templates\Get-HubFunctions.ps1" ".\dattoRmm\protected\Get-HubFunctions.ps1"
 ```
 ### Building the functions module
 When your environment is first set up and whenever updates are made within the /functions folder, the functions module will need to be rebuilt.
 ```
-.\control\Build-HubFunctions.ps1
+.\dattoRmm\Build-HubFunctions.ps1
 ```
-This will create two files - `.\control\protected\hubFunctions.psm1` and `.\control\protected\hubFunctions.psm1.zip`
+This will create two files - `.\dattoRmm\protected\hubFunctions.psm1` and `.\dattoRmm\protected\hubFunctions.psm1.zip`
 ### Environment configurations
 You need to establish a few fixed facts about your live environment.
 These settings are hard to change later, because that will require changing all components that use this system.
-When first deploying the system, define the following variables in `.\control\protected\Get-HubFunctions.ps1`.
+When first deploying the system, define the following variables in `.\dattoRmm\protected\Get-HubFunctions.ps1`.
 Put serious thought into this - making changes down the road may be difficult, as you will have to change the Get-HubFunctions.ps1 file attached to every component that uses it.
 #### Location of function definitions
 ```
 $hubFunctionsSource = "https://example.com/hubFunctions.psm1.zip"